danielCantwell/SimCity/README.md

 2.Layout of Windows
   * City grid is resizable.
   * Hover on a building to see what it is.
 Click it to view it.
-3.[IMPORTANT] How to get images to display
-  * Currently images do not draw without a tiny bit of extra setup.
+  * [IMPORTANT] Currently images do not draw without a tiny bit of extra setup.
 This is a currently unresolved issue that many students are still facing.
 In order for images to work, find the 'images' folder under the 'simcity201' folder.
 Drag it into Eclipse, under the top folder.
 It should show up next to 'src'.
 Right click 'images' in Eclipse and select 'Build Path > Use as Source Folder'.
 Refresh and run SimCityGui.
 It should work.
   * If the above instructions do not work at all, go into Gui.java under 'exterior.gui' and change SHOW_RECT to TRUE.
 Run SimCityGui and press CTRL+C to enter compatibility mode.
 It will now draw placeholder rectangles instead of the graphics.

 ###What's Missing/left for V2